Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 Our problem domain is appreciating people.
 OC Tanner not only wrote the book, we created the entire field.
 Chances are good you can relate to the work we do.
 Most of us like to be recognized for the good we do, and shown appreciation in concrete ways.

-[slide: Know some computer science.]

 There are two sides to a good programmer: discrete skills that help you accomplish specific tasks, and a grasp on theory that lets you generalize your skills to new problems.

 A lot of training available to new developers focuses on discrete skills, like creating a web app in Ruby on Rails, or building a user interface in Angular.js.
 While these are good skills to have, we're going to look for developers who can generalize those skills.
 Knowing Ruby on Rails is a good thing, but can you do some of the same things in Ruby?
 What about using another object oriented language like Java?
 Or a functional programming language like Scala?

 The important thing here is not just to know one way to solve a problem, but to be able to efficiently learn other ways to solve problems.
 This typically comes from studying computer science theory, or from lots of experience.

-[slide: Know at least one programming language well.]

 If you only know one programming language, let's hope it's the one we want you to use on the job.
 A junior dev needs to know at least that much.

 It'd be better to know more than one language though, especially if the job calls for a language you don't know.
 We'll train a good candidate, especially one who can demonstrate he or she knows how to learn languages.

-[slide: Know something about platforms.]

 Writing a new program from scratch is often a waste of time.
 We want to get boilerplate stuff done within a framework of open source code that other people have written and proven in the field.
 It's always valuable to have discrete skills and experience with common frameworks in the languages you use.
 It's often valuable to also understand the patterns they implement, the abstractions they offer, and the opinions they enforce.

-[slide: Know something about databases.]

 In a phone screen, you might be asked about different databases, and it is nice to be able to convey what you do and don't know about them.